Streamline Finances Online/ January 30th, 2019

 Set up automated transfers from checking to your savings account(s), and you’ll be financially ready for an unexpected car repair and or other emergency expense.

 To make sure you’re never penalized for overdrawing your checking account, set up an overdraft protection savings account or line of credit at your credit union.

-Track at your convenience
+Track at Your Convenience

 Once you’ve automated your finances, use your credit union’s website and mobile services to track your accounts and transfer money between them.
-Check accounts frequently to make sure your automated plan working the way you want, and to monitor for attempted fraud or ID theft.
+Check accounts frequently to make sure your automated plan is working the way you want, and to monitor it for attempted fraud or ID theft.